Images taken from Foxhound Fuel Instagram page: instagram.com/foxhoundfuel

 The majority of sports supplements in the market caters largely to the weight-lifting community.
 Combat sports training has a slightly different set of needs that Foxhound Fuel seeks to address.

-Bodybuilding supplements concern more with boosting training performance and increasing muscle mass while combat sports supplements prioritize training performance, muscle synthesis, accelerated recovery and hydration.
+Bodybuilding supplements concern more with boosting training performance and increasing muscle mass while combat sports supplements prioritize training performance, muscle synthesis, accelerated recovery/repair and hydration.

 Microscopic tears happen during and after an intense workout.
 Some muscle breakdown is normal and this is all part of the process of getting stronger.
 Muscle growth takes place when there is effective muscle synthesis after training along with adequate dietary protein intake.